 What is Running Disparity (RD)?

-The Running Disparity (or RD) is defined as the difference between the number of logic 1 bits and logic 0 bits between the start of a data sequence and a particular instant in time during its transmission.
+We define the Running Disparity (or RD) as the difference between the number of logic 1 bits and logic 0 bits between the start of a data sequence and a particular instant in time during its transmission.

 In other words, the RD for a character is the difference between the number of logic 1 bits and logic 0 bits in that character.

-Hence, if there are more logic 1 bits than logic 0 bits (within a character or string of consecutive bits) then we can state that the RD is positive.
+Hence, if there are more logic 1 bits than logic 0 bits (within a character or string of consecutive bits), we can state that the RD is positive.